COHHIO/ryha/README.md

 ![](man/figures/README/exit-container.png)

-### Remove Container and Image
+### Remove Dev Container

-Once you’ve **exited the Dev Container**, you may want to remove the container and its associated image to free up system resources.
+Once you’ve **exited the Dev Container**, you may want to remove the container and its associated images to free up system resources.

 While the following steps demonstrate how to do so using Docker Desktop, you are free to accomplish the same tasks using Docker’s command-line